Ibuprofen/miamivalleymusicfest.com/wp-content/plugins/nextgen-gallery/readme.txt

 **And at least request your question here :** http://wordpress.org/tags/nextgen-gallery?forum_id=10

 == Changelog ==

+= V1.9.3 - 26.02.2012 =
+* Bugfix : Ensure to set the slug for "all" albums
+* Bugfix : Updated german translation ( THX to Roger Hunziker )
+* Bugfix : Ensure error checking on IPTC array (THX to Kristian Edlund)
+* Bugfix : Handle IE8 cached images better in slideshow
+* Bugfix : Show album preview image if selected  (THX to Kristian Edlund)

 = V1.9.2 - 17.01.2012 =
 * NEW : Added more XMLRPC commands (THX to Vladimir Vinogradsky)